Movie Previews and Poems’ Tones

 3. Practice With Poetry

-Once students are familiar with the poems, have them identify the poems’ tones.
-Just as before, they must identify the specific elements that create each tone.
+Read through these poems (probably more than once).
+Discuss.
+Clarify.
+Once students are familiar with the poems, ask them to identify the poems’ tones.
 Refer again to the generalization.
+Just as before, they must also identify the specific elements that create the tone.
 Possible details include:

 • Dialog